Generative-Labs/Documentation/docs/Ethos-SDK/Dart-SDK/Chat/quick_start.md

 - Dart SDK: “>=2.19.4 <4.0.0”
 - Flutter SDK: “>=3.7.0”
-- A Web3MQ API Key
+- A Ethos API Key

 Before all, you should have Flutter development environment, see more details on: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install)

 :::note

 While we are committed to building an open and collectively owned public good, our early stage testnet requires an API key in order to connect.
-This is to control capacity to make sure that each early partner and developer is able to build a great experience on top of Web3MQ.
+This is to control capacity to make sure that each early partner and developer is able to build a great experience on top of Ethos.
 [Apply here](https://web3mq.com/apply).

 :::